thomasspitaler/craft-fractal-webpack/readme.md

 ## Watching and Building

-The components to be built are located in the directory `src/components`.
+The components to be built are located in the directory `src/components`, and the build output will be located in the `build` directory.

 To start a build run: